spampaper/Minecraft_Clone/README.md

-MinecraftClone is a program written in python and utilizes the Ursina library to generate 3D applications.
+Made this a while ago and it sucks but it was fun to learn a new library written in python and utilizes the Ursina library to generate a 3D plane.
-Uses Perlin Noise to generate the World
+Uses Perlin Noise to generate the "World"

 -----Installation-----